xenondevs/Docs/docs/invui/index.md

     }
     ```

-Now you can add InvUI as to your build configuration:
+Now you can add InvUI as a dependency:

 === "Maven"